 - Nerve damage

 - Foot issues, including the risk of amputation

-Effectively managing diabetes requires more than just meds; lifestyle modifications are also essential.
-Our diabetes treatment begins with a thorough health and lifestyle evaluation.
+Effective management requires more than just meds; lifestyle modifications are also essential.
+Our treatment begins with a thorough health and lifestyle evaluation.
 Our doctor then creates a customized treatment plan based specifically on your needs.
 Depending on your situation, your treatment plan might include tools such as a customized nutrition plan and exercise schedule and techniques needed to reduce stress and manage your cholesterol and blood pressure.

 Dr. Singh provides exceptional support and guidance to treat and manage your diabetes in Columbus, Dublin, Westerville or any nearby city in Central Ohio.
 Schedule an appointment at our medical center for comprehensive diabetic care and a complimentary consultation (614) 254-5783.